July 28, 2000 – Jerome Smith was born on June 18th 1953 in Miami, Florida.

 As a session guitarist for Miami based TK Records, Smith’s suave guitar sound first became noticed to disco fans and musicians, when he played the signature riff on George McRae’s hit song ”Rock Your Baby.’‘

-In 1974 he was invited by the production team of Harry Wayne Casey (also known as K. C.) and Richard Finch to join the Sunshine Band, together with with Casey, bass player Richard Finch, drummer Robert Johnson and conga player
+In 1974 he was invited by the production team of Harry Wayne Casey (also known as K. C.) and Richard Finch to join the Sunshine Band, together with Casey, bass player Richard Finch, drummer Robert Johnson and conga player Fermin Goytisolo.

 He remained sought after as a session guitarist, playing on 10 albums by the disco burlesque artist Blowfly who transitioned in 2016 and touring in America with the Australian group the Divinyls.
 In the 1990s he contributed to the soundtrack of the television show Melrose Place.